EmeraldVoid/Pokemon-Name-Repository/README.md

-A comprehensive collection of names for a Pokémon game, including trainer names, trainer classes, double battle trainer names, double battle trainer classes, and Pokémon nicknames.
-Ideal for game development, ROM hacking, and Pokémon tabletop RPGs.
+A comprehensive collection of names for a Pokémon game, including trainer names, trainer classes, double battle trainer names, & sdouble battle trainer classes.
 This repository provides a categorized list of names to enhance the Pokémon gaming experience:

 - **Trainer Names**: Individual trainer name ideas.